getporter/vscode-extension/README.md

 bundles with Porter and VS Code.
 We only collect the following data:

 * Which commands are executed
+* Whether a command succeeded or failed

-We do not collect any information about image names, paths, etc. The extension respects the `telemetry.enableTelemetry` setting which you can learn more about in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).
+We do not collect any information about image names, paths, error messages, etc. The extension respects the `telemetry.enableTelemetry` setting which you can learn more about in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).